Shubham-code-lab/git/README.md

 - before doing so first modify file that you want and add file to staging area\
 - `git commit --amend` //opens text editor for commit message of previous commit

+**branches**
+- branches allow us to create alternate timeline, separate context
+- many people treat master branch is "source of truth" or "official branch"
+- Github use main and git use master as default branch name
+- branch is reference to some commit
+`git branch`   //show all branch and active branch has * as prefix `git branch branchName`  //create new branch from current reference/Head but doesn't switch head to it.
+- (HEAD -> main, origin/main, origin/HEAD, test-branch)      head is point to "main", "test-branch" even when we don't point to
+- if we switch to new branch and commit something
+- commit cc890223f4ad01b091562cd482e46e2224706250 (HEAD -> test-branch)       //head pointing to test-branch
+- commit 3e5592d230da63bb2466291cc6bd624b7d65a969 (origin/main, origin/HEAD, main)    //main is still point to latest commit on it branch
+`git log`
+`git switch branchName`  //head will point to test-branch now

+**head**
+- HEAD is a pointer/reference that refers to the current "locations" (branch pointer) in repository.

 **ignoring file**

 - Secrets, API keys, credentials, etc. OS files (.DS_Store on Mac), Log files, Dependencies & packages.
 - `node_modules/` the forward slash tell it is directory and not file